-Most of the private jet owners operate their aircraft under the Part 91 certification.
+Most private jet owners operate their aircraft under the Part 91 certification.
 Such airplanes or helicopters have to “report” their procedures to the local aviation authority, but they are exempt from a number of requirements, which include:

 - Less rigorous maintenance programs, generally limited to annual inspections.

 Accordingly, for Part 91 flights, the majority of the decisions related to safety and maintenance are in the hands of the owner (and their pilot).
-And whereas some might opt for additional certification, so as to enable sharing of the costs of operating and leasing the aircraft, such practices don’t impose extra safety measures.
-The so called “fractional ownership programs” operate under a special subsection of the regulatory frameworks, called Part 91K – already legalized in the US, but still unavailable in Brazil.
+And whereas some might opt for additional certification, so as to enable sharing the costs of operating and leasing the aircraft, such practices don’t impose extra safety measures.
+So called “fractional ownership programs” operate under a special subsection of the regulatory frameworks, called Part 91K – already legalized in the US, but still unavailable in Brazil.